 Doot Beach – Siargao Travel Guide

-#12 SUNRISE VIEWPOINT AT THE PALM TREE FOREST
+#12 SUNRISE PALM TREE VIEWPOINT

 The sunrise viewpoint overlooking the Sea of Palms is a must-see location to add to your Siargao Itinerary.
-My friends and I stumbled across this incredible viewpoint as we made our way towards the Instafamous Palm Tree Road and the Palm Tree Rope Swing on Siargao Island.
+My friends and I stumbled across this incredible viewpoint as we made our way towards the Instafamous Palm Tree Road and the Palm Tree Swing on Siargao Island.

 WHERE TO FIND THE SUNRISE VIEWPOINT